Science Workshop at Kanazawa Techno Park

 Kanazawa Techno Conservation Forests and Beautification Activities

-The Kanazawa Plant belongs to the Kanazawa Techno Park Association organized by five companies*2 operating in the Kanazawa Techno Park and Kanazawa City, and has been conducting conservation forests activities semi-annually, in spring and fall since 2007 as part of its environmental activities.
+The Kanazawa Plant belongs to the Kanazawa Techno Park Association organized by eight companies*2 operating in the Kanazawa Techno Park and Kanazawa City, and has been conducting conservation forests activities semi-annually, in spring and fall since 2007 as part of its environmental activities.
 Employees and their families of the companies that moved into the industrial park (Kanazawa Techno Park) where our Kanazawa Plant locates, have taken part in conducting conservation forests activities, such as tree thinning in a green belt (approximately 2 hectares) adjacent to the Techno Park Athletic Field, improvement of walking trails, and 350 people have so far taken part in various activities including tree thinning of cedars, oaks, etc., felling and crushing, putting walking trails and stairs in order, also putting in benches and birdhouses.
 The environment of forests as a whole has been protected by making additional improvements to forests each year.
 In 2011, in recognition of these activities, the Kanazawa Techno Park Association including the Company were certified as Ishikawa Satoyama (areas developed over many years by the agriculture and forestry industries of local inhabitants) ISO for groups that are practicing in activities to protect local communities, as well as satoyama and satoumi (coastal and marine areas that are connected with the lives and livelihoods of the local inhabitants).

 Likewise, in spring each year since 2006, the Plant, in partnership with companies that moved into the Techno Park and local neighborhood associations, has also been carrying out beautification activities, such as picking up litter, weeding, etc. on the sides of Techno Park streets which employees of the Techno Park pass every day when commuting.
 In 2010, the Kanazawa Techno Park Association made a good manner declaration about cleanup activities for neighboring roads and environmental improvement to parks in the Techno Park in the Techno Park Athletic Field.
 This is the system in which Kanazawa City issues a registration certificate to a group that declares good manner based on the "Good manner practice city declaration" that has been adopted in the Kanazawa city council.
 The Association was the first industry association that received such registration certificate.